 - You want to pay off your home faster.
+Shorter terms mean lower rates.
 Changing from a 30-year loan to a 15-year loan will raise your monthly payment, but over the span of your loan, you can save thousands of dollars.

 - You want cash for something else.
-If you have equity in your home, you can leverage it to pay for home improvements, pay off debt, or accomplish other goals.
+If you have equity in your home, you can leverage it to pay for home improvements, pay off debt, or create a cash cushion.

 - You want a fixed rate.
 If your current mortgage has an adjustable interest rate, you may want to lock in at a fixed rate to reduce the risk of paying more if rates go up.

-Check out our refinancing checklist below to help you pull all of your information together.
-Then apply online, and someone from our team will reach out to walk through the process with you.
+Use our refinancing checklist below to help you pull your information together.
+Then apply online, and someone from our team will reach out to walk you through the process.

 Mortgage Refinancing Checklist

 To help you get your mortgage approval as quickly as possible, be prepared to gather the following items.
-If you have any questions about what to provide, your loan officer will be happy to explain.
+Got questions?
+Your loan officer will be happy to explain.

 - Copy of your homeowner's insurance declarations page and a copy of the title from your current home

 - Paycheck stubs for the most recent 30-day period or a signed 30-day printout from your employer(s)

 - Current Proof of Income Letter from Social Security if applicable (If you do not have a recent letter, you can request one online by visiting Social Security Online Services or by contacting your local Social Security Office)